DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ![image](https://user-images.githubusercontent.com/91061592/233778743-74c02ca8-b14f-4f9c-932f-b2bac452d4e7.png)

-### Game Endings where the user had entered their name.
+### Game Endings where the user had entered their name

 * This shows what happens when the user wins.